aleksandartepavcevic/todo-app/README.md

 #### Useful commands

 - git log to view the commit history
+- git log --oneline --graph to view the commit history with a graphical representation
 - git diff to view the changes
 - git status to view the status of the repository
 - git branch -a to view all branches